PetroIvaniuk/llms-tools/README.md

 - [MONSTER API](https://monsterapi.ai/) - a platform for no code LLM fine tuning and deployments
 - [Lamini Platform](https://www.lamini.ai/) - a LLM platform that seamlessly integrates every step of the model refinement and deployment process – making model selection, model tuning and inference usage incredibly straightforward for your dev team
 - [PowerInfer](https://github.com/SJTU-IPADS/PowerInfer) - a CPU/GPU LLM inference engine leveraging activation locality for your device
+- [mixtral-offloading](https://github.com/dvmazur/mixtral-offloading) - efficient inference of Mixtral-8x7B models
 ### Agents
-- [Pearl](https://github.com/facebookresearch/pearl) - a production-ready RL AI Agent Library, by Meta AI
+- [Pearl](https://github.com/facebookresearch/pearl) - a production-ready RL AI Agent Library, by MetaAI
 - [OpenAgents](https://github.com/xlang-ai/OpenAgents) - an open platform for using and hosting language agents in the wild of everyday life
 - [agents](https://github.com/aiwaves-cn/agents) - an open-source library/framework for building autonomous language agents
 - [ChatDev](https://github.com/OpenBMB/ChatDev) - highly customizable and extendable framework, which is based on LLMs and serves as an ideal scenario for studying collective intelligence